Our Favourite Cards

 We list our favourite credit and debit cards that put the customer first with a range of exclusive benefits, savings and entitlements

 Important: The intention of this guide is not to fill your wallet with shiny new cards.
 Instead, we suggest considering one or two of the cards below that offer specific benefits unseen in other cards.
-From avoiding expensive 'zero excess' car insurance fees to paying close to 0% on foreign currency transactions, our list has you covered.
-Best of all, many of the cards listed below have a $0 joining fee and no annual fees.
+From earning a healthy amount of Airpoints Dollars to paying close to 0% on foreign currency transactions, our list has you covered.

 Disclaimer: This list does not constitute financial advice, and the credit cards listed below are included based on their benefits and fees.
 No credit card issuer or bank has paid to be on this list, although we may receive payment should you be approved for a card (read our advertising policy for more details).
 Our guide is journalistic in nature; there is no "best" or "favourite" credit card - this is simply an exercise to raise awareness on the different benefits that different cards deliver.
 We stand by all the cards listed below and believe they offer the best value in the market with regards to the benefits they offer.